Stock Car Pro Series

-Stock Car Pro Series, formerly known as Stock Car Brasil, is a touring car auto racing series based in Brazil organized by Vicar.
+The BRB Stock Car Pro Series, formerly known as Stock Car Brasil, is a touring car auto racing series based in Brazil organized by Vicar.
 It is considered the major Brazilian and South American motorsports series.
-Starting in 1979 with Chevrolet as the only constructor, the series has also seen other constructors joining in and leaving such as Mitsubishi, Peugeot and Volkswagen, currently the only other besides Chevrolet is Toyota.
-The series is composed of 12 rounds, with the most important race, the Corrida do Milhão (English: The Million Race) being worth double points and has a prize pool of R$1 million.
-The competition has seen many internationally famous drivers in its ranks, such as Rubens Barrichello, Felipe Massa, Jacques Villeneuve, Lucas di Grassi, Nelson Piquet Jr., Ricardo Zonta, Tony Kanaan and António Félix da Costa.
+Starting in 1979 with Chevrolet as the only constructor, the series has also seen other constructors joining in and leaving such as Peugeot and Volkswagen, currently the only manufacturers are Chevrolet, Mitsubishi and Toyota.
+The competition has seen many internationally famous drivers in its ranks, such as Rubens Barrichello, Felipe Massa, Bruno Junqueira, Lucas di Grassi, Nelson Piquet Jr., Ricardo Zonta and Tony Kanaan.
+The series is named for its current title sponsor, Banco de Brasília.

+It began in 1979 as the Campeonato Brasileiro de Stock Cars, created by General Motors as an alternative to the Division 1 series.
+From 2005 to 2009, a deal with Nextel gave the series the title of Copa Nextel Stock Car.
+In 2010, Caixa Econômica Federal signed a three-year title sponsorship deal with Vicar, and the series was renamed to Copa Caixa Stock Car until 2012.
+Despite its prestige in South America as a whole, the series is largely centered in Brazilian circuits, with the vast majority of races occurring in the country.
+However, in recent years, Uruguay and Argentina have both held races.

-There's also the Stock Series, formerly known as Stock Car Light, serving as the access category to the Pro Series.
+The Stock Series, formerly known as Stock Car Light, serves as the access category to the Pro Series.